 National Air and Space Museum

 The National Air and Space Museum celebrates pioneers, inventors and heroes in aeronautics.
 It safeguards treasures to ensure that the story of aviation and space flight is told for generations.
-This collection and the museum’s researchers, curators and educators inspire young people to pursue science and engineering.
-The Smithsonian Campaign will secure a promising future for the world’s foremost air and space museum.
+The collection and the museum’s researchers, curators and educators inspire young people to pursue science and engineering.

 At the National Air and Space Museum, we launch journeys of discovery that last a lifetime.
 They start from the moment visitors enter our doors and stand nose to nose with iconic treasures like the Spirit of St. Louis and the Space Shuttle Discovery.
 We tell stories that capture centuries of human technological progress and prowess.